-Remove the high costs of investing and maintaining infrastructure, and lower the risk that comes with the uncertainty of customer demand.
-Take advantage of the Software-as-a-Service (SaaS) model and consume resources on an as-needed basis, scaling automatically to meet demand spikes or lulls with CenturyLink Cloud.
+Application hosting is a primary driver of digital transformation.
+By deploying applications in the cloud, you avoid the high costs of investing and maintaining infrastructure, and lower the risk that comes with the uncertainty of customer demand.
+Take advantage of the Software-as-a-Service (SaaS) model and consume resources on an as-needed basis, scaling automatically to meet demand spikes or lulls with CenturyLink’s Hybrid IT Delivery Platform.

-Whether you are an enterprise looking to move existing on-premises applications to the cloud, or an application developer evaluating a cloud platform on which to deploy a new application or SaaS offering, CenturyLink Cloud has a solution that's reliable, secure and cost effective.
-And by relying on an award-winning cloud provider, you'll free up critical IT resources to focus on your core competencies.
+Whether you’re an enterprise looking to move existing on-premises applications to the cloud, or an application developer evaluating a cloud platform on which to deploy a new application or SaaS offering, CenturyLink has a solution that's reliable, secure and cost effective.
+By relying on an award-winning cloud provider, you'll free up critical IT resources to focus on your core competencies.
+Our cloud offerings include CenturyLink Public Cloud, CenturyLink Private Cloud on VMware Cloud Foundation and Dedicated Cloud Compute.
+And with Cloud Application Manager, you can take a multi-cloud approach integrating management and optimization of third-party clouds such as Amazon AWS and Microsoft Azure Cloud.

-Your products and mission-critical applications are backed by our highly available, SSAE 16-audited platform with built-in disaster recovery capabilities and “defense in depth” security.
+Your products and mission-critical applications are backed by our highly-available, SSAE 16-audited Public Cloud with built-in disaster recovery capabilities and “defense in depth” security.
 Stop worrying about keeping your infrastructure online and instead focus on delivering business value to your customers.

 Extend your product line with minimal investment — no CapEx required, pay only for what you use.
 This is the beauty of true utility computing — allowing smaller businesses to compete with the big guys, as well as delivering agility to larger enterprise IT departments.

-CenturyLink offers two powerful automation tools to facilitate application deployment: Runner and Blueprints.
-Both allow you to save your common deployment configurations for reuse over and over again.
-With these powerful cloud orchestration tools, you can spin up new customer environments in minutes.
+CenturyLink offers three powerful automation and orchestration tools to facilitate application deployment: Cloud Application Manager, Runner and Blueprints.
+Save your common deployment configurations and spin up new customer environments in minutes.

 Deploy a wide range of industry-leading software and technology from any of our certified partners to your cloud servers.
-Available as tried and true Blueprints, Templates and Packages, or even through APIs, you can be sure these apps and software add-ons are always deployed to their ideal settings, eliminating problems related to misconfiguration and mismanagement.
+Deploy technology via Blueprints, Templates and Packages, through APIs, or via our Marketplace, and rest assured that they will always be implemented to their ideal settings, eliminating problems related to misconfiguration and mismanagement.

-Host your applications on a cloud platform that offers public cloud servers, private cloud instances or Bare Metal cloud servers, or take a Hybrid approach.
+Host your applications on a robust Hybrid IT Delivery Platform that offers public cloud servers, private cloud instances or Bare Metal cloud servers, or take a Hybrid approach.
 Opt for self-managed cloud, using our powerful, unified Control Portal.
 Or if you require more cloud management, rely on our experts to maintain and administer your cloud environment for maximum performance.

 Web applications are frequently perfect candidates for hosting in a cloud environment.
 Cloud's inherent flexibility, scalability and pay-as-you-go cost structure lend themselves well to the unpredictable demands of web applications.
 If you're developing a web app, there are a variety of approaches to hosting your application that you may want to consider.